Source reveals what Buhari told Melaye in a viral photo

-As Nigerians continue to guess what President Muhammad Buhari could have said to Senator Dino Melaye in a viral photo, a source has revealed what transpired between the president and the senator.
+As Nigerians continue to guess what President Muhammad Buhari could have said to Senator Dino Melaye in a photo that recently went viral, a source has revealed what transpired between the president and the senator.

-In the viral photo, President Buhari pointed his index finger at Melaye, while the senator hailed the president with a salutary fist.
+In the viral photo, President Buhari pointed his index finger at Melaye, while the senator appeared to be hailing the president with a salutary fist.

 The picture surfaced online on Tuesday, October 8, 2019, after President Buhari presented a record N10.33 trillion ($33.8 billion) budget proposal for 2020 to the National Assembly.